-Play clothes sound like something little kids should wear so they won’t get dirty.
-But teens and grown women during the 1940s wore what were actually called playsuits.
-Vintage playsuits (also called Rompers today) were worn outdoors – either at the beach, in the backyard to catch some sun or for sportswear.
 Vintage playsuits were usually made of cotton, although they could also be found in rayon.
-They were brightly colored with reds, greens, yellows and blues, and were often done in patterns, checks and plaids.
-Floral and Hawaiian prints were popular towards the end of the decade and into the 50s.
+They were brightly colored with reds, greens, yellows, and blues, and were often done in patterns, checks, and plaids.
+Floral and Hawaiian prints were popular towards the end of the decade and into the ’50s.
 The 1940s and 1950s playsuit consisted of two to three pieces with a few different variations and names.

 One unique style of romper shorts was the “bloomer” fit.
-They looked like Victorian bloomers (underwear.)
-There were many small pleats at the waist to create volume and then gathered around the legs to create a puffy bottom.
+They looked like Victorian bloomers (underwear).
+There were many small pleats at the waist to create volume, which was then gathered around the legs to create a puffy bottom.
 String ties or elastic made them adjustable to various waist and leg widths.
 The bloomer look was common in late 1940s swimsuits and 1950s swimsuits.
 The 1950s version was usually strapless with a boned corset type top and shorter bloomer bottoms.
-A swimsuit that came with matching skirts could transition from pool or party without changing clothes.
+A swimsuit that came with a matching skirt could transition from pool to party without requiring a change of clothes.

 Vintage Playsuits with Skirts

 Almost all playsuits came with a matching overskirt.
-It would be worn over the shorts to look like a dress.
-It could be button down like a shirtwaist dress skirt but usually wrap around in a variety of styles.
-To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or simply A line.
+It would be worn over the shorts to look like a dress, or it could be button-down like a shirtwaist dress skirt, but it was usually wraparound in a variety of styles.
+To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or a simple A-line.

 The 1940s jumper shortall had longer straps and a shorter bib front that required wearing a shirt underneath.
-Denim, twill, or heavy cotton were ideal fabrics for shortalls and jumper shorts.
-They rembled overalls more than playsuits, however by the 50s the true jumpsuit was in play.
+Denim, twill, and heavy cotton were ideal fabrics for shortalls and jumper shorts.
+They resembled overalls more than playsuits, however by the ’50s, the true jumpsuit was in play.

-The 50s jumpsuit was a one-piece knee length pant and top combination suit.
-They would have straps like playsuits or overalls but the halter top and button down sleeveless shirt were also good options.
-Most jumpsuits were worn without a shirt underneath however that was certainly an option.
-Jumpsiouts usually had matching belts and side pockets too.
-In this way, they resembled 40s work clothes and Land Arm uniforms but now in a more stylish summer fashion.
+The 1950s jumpsuit was a one-piece knee length pant and top combination suit.
+They could have straps like playsuits or overalls, but the halter top and button down sleeveless shirt were also good options.
+Most jumpsuits were worn without a shirt underneath, however that was certainly an option.
+Jumpsuits usually had matching belts and side pockets, too.
+In this way, they resembled ’40s work clothes and Land Army uniforms – but now in a more stylish summer fashion.